ACCESS-NRI/access-ram3-configs/documentation/docs/pages/contributing/Edit-Config-Docs.md

 !!! tip
     This method allows you create whole new pages, and to preview the changes rendered into a website.
 It does not require you to install any software, but is **only available for people with write access to [`access-ram3-configs`](https://github.com/ACCESS-NRI/access-ram3-configs)**.<br>

-Create a new branch, e.g. `jblogs/doc-update`, make doc changes (the documentation sources are in [github.com/ACCESS-NRI/access-ram3-configs/tree/main/documentation](https://github.com/ACCESS-NRI/access-ram3-configs/tree/main/documentation)), then open a related PR and a GitHub preview will be made automatically.
+Create a new branch, e.g. `<github username>/doc-update`, make doc changes (the documentation sources are in [github.com/ACCESS-NRI/access-ram3-configs/tree/main/documentation](https://github.com/ACCESS-NRI/access-ram3-configs/tree/main/documentation)), then open a related PR and a GitHub preview will be made automatically.

 ### Larger contributions (`mkdocs` offline)
 !!! tip